jacqueline-kraus/MS4-anime-art/README.md

 python3 manage.py loaddata products
 ```

-13. Create a superuser in order to access the django admin panel:
+13. Create a superuser in order to access the Django admin panel:
 ```
 python3 manage.py createsuperuser